top of page

 NOTE: You can begin your subscription at any time and access 2 classes/month for the duration of your subscription.
 For example, if you subscribe for 1 year on April 1, you will get 2 classes/month until March 31 of the following year.

-Each class will remain available to students for 10 days after its presentation so if you miss one, or simply want to view it again, a provided link will allow access.
+Each class will be recorded and remain available to students for 10 days after its presentation so if you miss one, or simply want to view it again, a provided link will allow access.

 SUBSCRIPTION OPTIONS